 InvalidOperationException is really like an

-The reason to why I wrote this post is that I was debugging an ASP.Net MVC application and found that MS throws it when an action cannot be found in a controller.
-The result is that a Internal Server Error page is shown instead of an File not found exception.
-Sure, it’s an error in the application and the proper controller have been found.
-But do the browser care about which framework is used in the web server?
+The reason why I wrote this post is that I was debugging an ASP.NET MVC application and found that Microsoft throws it when an action cannot be found in a controller.
+The result is that an Internal Server Error page is shown instead of an File not found exception.
+Sure, it’s an error in the application and the proper controller has been found.
+But does the browser care about which framework is used in the web server?
 No. File not found is therefore the proper status code.